djdrysdale/digital-garden/posts/my-personal-knowledge-management-system.md

   - "pkm"
 description: "We’re exposed to more information more quickly than ever before.
 It’s important to have a way to not only manage all that knowledge, but to turn it into something meaningful.
 Here’s how I do it."
 ---

-#### _We’re exposed to more information more quickly than ever before.
-It’s important to have a way to not only manage all that knowledge, but to turn it into something meaningful.
-Here’s how I do it._

 A big change I've made this year is developing a strong personal knowledge management system.

 For me, this was about getting more use out of information I was already consuming.
 For a long time, my approach has been haphazard.
 I've used different tools and workflows for note-taking and writing.
 But, I always felt as though I wasn’t getting as much out of my reading as I should have.